BMogetta/BMogetta/README.md

 <h1>
-Hi there 👋 my name is Bruno, I'm a a self-taught full-stack developer focused on web3, also chemical engineer.
+Hi there 👋 my name is Bruno and you are in my personal gh account.
+I'm a a self-taught full-stack developer focused on web3, also chemical engineer.
 I love to play the guitar and watch anime.
 </h1>